This documentation guides you to integrate Trustbuilder MFA Service with Salesforce SAML 2.0 authentication.

 Prerequisites

-To use SAML 2.0 easily with Salesforce, you need to have a domain configured on your Salesforce account.
+You need to have a domain configured on your Salesforce account.
 If you don’t have one logon to Salesforce, go to Setup > Company Settings > My Domain and configure your domain.

 1. Configure SAML connector in Trustbuilder